tilemill-project/tilemill/platforms/osx/packaging.md

 Mapnik needs to be compiled such that all dependencies are either statically linked or are linked using @rpath/@loader_path (and then all those dylib deps are included).

-An experimental SDK includes these dependencies and can be tested.
+An experimental SDK includes these dependencies as static libs and can be tested.

 To set up the SDK do:

+    # optionally, create a tmp working directory
     mkdir tmp-build
     cd tmp-build

+    # grab and unpack the sdk
     wget http://tilemill-osx.s3.amazonaws.com/mapnik-static-sdk.zip
     unzip -d mapnik-static-sdk mapnik-static-sdk.zip

+    # set critical shell env settings
     export MAPNIK_ROOT=`pwd`/mapnik-static-sdk/sources
     export PATH=$MAPNIK_ROOT/usr/local/bin:$PATH

+## Change into tilemill dir

+Now, in the same shell that you set the above environment settings navigate to your tilemill development directory.

+   cd ~/tilemill # or wherever you git clone tilemill

 ## Rebuild node-sqlite

+First we will rebuild node-sqlite3.

     cd node_modules/mbtiles/node_modules/sqlite3/